syntho-ai/syntho-charts/docker-compose/one-node-ray-syntho-ui/README.md

 ### [Optional] Set Docker limits for Ray image

-In this example, we've set a limit of 12 CPUS and 100G for the AI cluster part (Ray).
+In this example, we've set a limit of 12 CPUs and 100G for the AI cluster part (Ray).
 This limit can be increased or decreased by adjusting the variables `RAY_CPUS` and `RAY_MEMORY` in `.env`

 ## Deployment